 Rumson-Fair Haven Retrospect caught the tail end of those festivities on Friday.

 On a much chillier Sunday, however, spirits were warm at Rumson’s tree lighting, replete with the usual — Tim McLoone & the Shirleys sprinkled with some Holiday Express, the RFH Tower Singers, hot chocolate and a lot of dancing and singing.

 Check it all out in the photo gallery above.
 Click on any photo to enlarge and click on the arrow to the left or right to scroll through.
 Enjoy!

-Take a look at our photo gallery above.
-Just click on any photo to enlarge and scroll through using the arrows to the left or right.
+Take a look at our photo collage above for a glimpse into their time spent in the classic Rumson hangout.
+Just click any of the photos to enlarge and scroll with the arrow to the left or right.